adamramdaniyns/customer_service_ai/Readme.md

 **Customizing Product Data**

 The product data used by the chatbot can be easily replaced with your own dataset.
 The current product data is stored in the product_data.json file.
+To update the product list, follow these steps:

+**1. Modify the product_data.json File:**

+    - Open the product_data.json file and add or update the product entries in the JSON format.
-To update the product list, simply modify this file to include the products you want the chatbot to recognize and provide information about.
-Make sure to maintain the format of the product data for proper functionality.
+    - Each product should contain the necessary fields such as product name, description, category, and price.
+Be sure to maintain the format to ensure proper functionality.

+**2. Update the Embedding Data in the Code:**

+    - The product embeddings, used for matching user queries with the closest products, are currently hard-coded in the system.
+    After modifying the product list, you will need to regenerate the embeddings for the new products.
+This can be done by running the embedding generation process in the AI/main.py or similar script, ensuring that the embeddings reflect the updated product data.
+    - You can modify the embeddings code to process the newly updated product_data.json file and store the embeddings for each product.

+**3. Regenerate Embeddings:**

+    - If the product list has changed significantly or if you added new products, you may need to regenerate the embeddings.
+This can be done by running the script responsible for generating sentence embeddings from the product data.
+    - The embeddings will be used to match user queries to the most relevant products based on similarity scores.

 4. Flask Web Server